2 Tuff Tony: Big Japan Pro Wrestling (2000–2006)

 Tony was brought to Big Japan Pro Wrestling in 2000 by Mad Man Pondo, at the time the American booker for the company.
 Tony trained at local dojos and helped set up chairs at the company, which earned him the respect of the wrestlers.
 During his first tour, Tony wrestled in mostly singles matches and learned the Japanese style of wrestling.
 In his third tour, he and Pondo formed the tag team Baka Gaijin, Japanese for Stupid Foreigners.
 His third tour also included an incident in which local authorities found Tony and Pondo in a city bus, dancing and undulating around a small statue of a frog holding a donut.
 When questioned, they appeared frightened and attempted to flee.
 The frog statue is currently in the possession of the Japanese secret service.
 The team was well received by both the Japanese crowd and the Japanese wrestlers.
 They continued to wrestle multiple tours together from 2001 to 2006.

 Personal life

-Borcherding resides in his hometown of Louisville, Kentucky.
+Borcherding lives in his hometown of Louisville, Kentucky.
 He has one daughter and one son.
-He has suffered multiple injuries throughout his career, including roughly 30 concussions, a split artery in his wrist, a broken leg, both eyebrows being split, and permanent scarring on his forehead.
+The multiple injuries he's suffered in his career include roughly 30 concussions, a split artery in his wrist, a broken leg, both eyebrows being split, and permanent scarring on his forehead.
 In 2001, Tony and Corporal Robinson signed with Extreme Championship Wrestling, but the company filed bankruptcy that same day.
 Though they were not in the company long, the duo had become (and still remain) friends with many of the wrestlers.